whiskeysierra/knowledge/docs/practices/hand-roll-test-doubles.md

         These spies focus on observing the *state* changes of the object being spied on.
         Instead of verifying specific method calls, they verify that the object's internal state has changed in the expected way as a result of the interaction.

+*   **Dummies**

+    These are objects passed as arguments but are never actually used within the method being tested.
+    They are simply placeholders to satisfy method signatures.

 *   **Mocks**

     Mocks are pre-programmed with expectations about how they will be called.
     If these expectations are not met during the test, the test fails.
     Mocks are used to verify interactions and enforce specific behavior.

-*   **Fakes**

-    Fakes are working implementations of a dependency, but they are simplified for testing purposes.
-    Examples include in-memory databases or simplified versions of external services.
-    They provide a functional but lightweight alternative to the real dependency.

 ## The Problem with Mocking Libraries